SSH Workspace

 ChatGPT war an Planung, Code-Erstellung und Iteration dieser Extension beteiligt.
 Der Einsatz von ChatGPT ist hier transparent dokumentiert; die Extension bleibt ein normales, prüfbares Open-Source-Projekt.

 SSH Workspace is a small VS Code extension for Remote-SSH workspaces.
-It helps users deliberately track important server files, view basic system information, and keep notes directly on the connected server.
+It helps users deliberately track important server files, view basic system information, keep notes directly on the connected server, and maintain a small list of frequently used commands.

 The extension runs inside an already connected remote workspace.
 VS Code Remote-SSH remains responsible for connection handling, authentication, and host management.